Advertiser Disclosure

 If guests are physically able, they can explore the rest of the park or even visit another attraction that may not have a long line.
 If not, they can find a cool spot to rest until their time.

 Just note that the registered DAS guest must be the first person to tap into an attraction.
-That will unlock the Lightning Lane for the rest of the party.
+That unlocks the Lightning Lane for the rest of the party.

 My Family’s Experience With DAS

-My wife applied and was approved for DAS during our visit in July 2023 and it made her (and the entire family’s) time so much more enjoyable.
-There was no stress about how long she might need to stand in line or navigate the parks in the Florida summer heat.
+My wife first applied and was approved for DAS during our visit to Walt Disney World in July 2023, and it made her (and the entire family’s) time so much more enjoyable.
+As she’s someone with multiple sclerosis, navigating the parks in the Florida summer heat can be particularly stressful and potentially dangerous.

 Mickey Mouse golden 50th anniversary statue Magic Kingdom Orlando